scalar-labs/helm-charts/docs/configure-custom-values-envoy.md

 You must set `envoy.service.type` to specify the Service resource type of Kubernetes.

-If you assume that you accept client requests from inside of the Kubernetes cluster only (i.e., you deploy your client applications on the same Kubernetes cluster as Scalar products), you can set `envoy.service.type` to `ClusterIP`.
-This configuration doesn't create any load balancers provided by cloud providers.
+If you accept client requests from inside of the Kubernetes cluster only (for example, if you deploy your client applications on the same Kubernetes cluster as Scalar products), you can set `envoy.service.type` to `ClusterIP`.
+This configuration doesn't create any load balancers provided by cloud service providers.

 ```yaml
 envoy: